bennybebo/BlueChipWebApp/demo/docs/odds-pipeline.md

 ## Processing Pipeline

 1. **Fetch external odds data**
+   * Before calling the API, consult the database snapshot metadata for the sport/market pair.
+Skip the refresh when the most recent `refreshed_at` timestamp is newer than the configured minimum interval (e.g., one minute) so API tokens are conserved.
-   * Pull raw odds from partner APIs and normalize them into a consistent domain model (`OddsSnapshot`, `OddsOutcome`).
+   * When a refresh _is_ required, pull raw odds from partner APIs and normalize them into a consistent domain model (`OddsSnapshot`, `OddsOutcome`).
 Include all fields needed to compute fair prices and EV metrics.

 2. **Compute analytics in-memory**
    * Use a dedicated service (e.g., `OddsAnalyticsService`) that, for each matchup and